-Your doctor will ask detailed questions such as:
+Your provider will ask detailed questions about:

 Tests that may be performed (but are rarely needed) include:

-Ringworm on the scalp may require the use of an oral drug, such as griseofulvin.
-Creams and lotions applied to the affected area may not get into the hair follicles to kill the fungus.
+If you have ringworm on the scalp, you may be prescribed an antifungal shampoo and oral medicine for you to take.
+Applying creams and lotions may not get into the hair follicles to kill the fungus.

-Loss of hair; Alopecia; Baldness; Telogen effluvium
+Loss of hair; Alopecia; Baldness; Scarring alopecia; Non-scarring alopecia

 Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.